makrai/notes/zhong-2105-larger-pretrained.md

   * individual predictions are highly sensitive to noise in the randomness in training
   * We develop statistically rigorous methods to address this
-* our BERT-Large is worse than BERT-Mini on at least 1-4% of instances across MNLI, SST-2, and QQP
+* our Bert-Large is worse than Bert-Mini on at least 1-4% of instances across MNLI, SST-2, and QQP
   * compared to the overall accuracy improvement of 2-10%
 * finetuning noise increases with model size
-* instance-level improvement from BERT-Mini to BERT-Medium correlates with improvement from BERT-Medium to BERT-Large
+* instance-level improvement from Bert-Mini to Bert-Medium correlates with improvement from Bert-Medium to Bert-Large
   * suggest that instance-level predictions provide a rich source of info
 * we recommend that researchers supplement model weights with model predictions